Onyx-AI-Studio/morpher/README.md

 ## What is it?

 Based on Plan-and-execute type agents, but capable of more complex tasks as it can think and update the plan based on new information after performing an action.
+It is built from scratch to have better control and expandability over the implementation.

-This helps it to tackle tasks with longer sequences and potentially hierarchical tasks where sequential processing fails as the main task is split into multiple sub-tasks which should be processed before reaching the next step.
+The key added capability is iterative thinking and replanning after each action, facilitates longer execution sequences and potentially hierarchical tasks where sequential processing fails as the main task is split into multiple sub-tasks which should be processed before reaching the next step.

 ## Core Logic